mongodb-labs/drivers-atlas-testing/docs/technical-design.md

+# Technical Design

-# Technical Design: Testing Drivers Against Atlas Planned Maintenance
+Testing Drivers Against Atlas Planned Maintenance

 This document is **not** updated regularly.
 It's only purpose is to provide the reader with information about design choices and decisions